Relationships with parents

 Getting on with your parents can sometimes be a challenge when you are young.
 You may think differently to your parents, and have different values and beliefs, which can lead to conflict at home or breakdowns in communication.
-Try talking it out, following some of the tips below.
-If this doesn’t work, professional advice could help.

 Why there is conflict